Bob Anderson Autographs Signed Star Wars Memorabilia

 He went on to work as a stunt performer and/or fight choreographer in films such as The Guns of Navarone and the Bond films From Russia With Love and Casino Royale.
 Additionally, his stature in Hollywood cemented when he was selected by Stanley Kubrick in 1974 to act as the sword master for Barry Lyndon.

-Besides, Anderson subsequently went on to be involved in all three of the original Star Wars films.
+Besides, Bob Anderson actor subsequently went on to be involved in all three of the original Star Wars films.
 Anderson did not receive much recognition for his work for years after their initial release.
 Mark Hamill in 1983 revealed; “Bob Anderson was the man who actually did Vader’s fighting.
 It was always supposed to be a secret, but I finally told George I didn’t think it was fair any more.

 Bob worked so bloody hard that he deserves some recognition.
 It’s ridiculous to preserve the myth that it’s all done by one man.”
 Anderson in 1994 specified that for The Empire Strikes Back and Return of the Jedi he staged the lightsaber duels and also wore the Vader costume in fight scenes.
 David Prowse; who played Vader, said he did his own swordplay in the first Star Wars film but afterward; “having one of the principals do his own stunts made [the filmmakers] very weird from an insurance point of view.”